-- 3. Each applicant and its contractors, subcontractors, and management agents shall agree to comply with: - a.
-Federal and State executive orders, statutes, regulations, and other requirements of law relating to affirmative action and equal employment opportunity including the requirements that Section 4a-60 of the C.G.S. impose on those who enter into contracts to which the State is a party; and - b.
+- b.
+Architect: Please see the Construction Guideline: Project Planning & Technical Services Review; - c.
+General Contractor: Please see the Construction Guideline: Project Planning & Technical Services Review; - d.
+Management Agent: Please see the Management Agent Approval Requirements; and - e.
+Consultant (optional qualified development team member): three (3) years relevant experience or three (3) successful developments. - 3.
+Each applicant and its contractors, subcontractors, and management agents shall agree to comply with: - a.
+Federal and State executive orders, statutes, regulations, and other requirements of law relating to affirmative action and equal employment opportunity including the requirements that §4a-60 of the CGS imposes on those who enter into contracts to which the State is a party; and - b.
 CHFA's goals and requirements relating to equal employment opportunity, affirmative fair marketing, and other affirmative action programs. - 4.
 The sponsors and applicants of the developments must evidence commitment to undertake strong affirmative measures to ensure that the activity funded promotes regional economic, social and racial integration and the integration of persons with disabilities. - 5.
 Each applicant pledging to include supportive housing units in its development must adhere to the Supportive Housing Guideline and the related Quality Assurance Monitoring of such units. - 6.
 Successful applicants may request a change in a development's qualified development team in exceptional circumstances and such team member substitution is subject to review and approval by CHFA.
 If an applicant was awarded points for the qualified development team member (for example, CT-based general contractor or qualified service provider), such points may be lost, the application re-scored, and credits potentially re-evaluated and rescinded.